Any variable, such as

 SymptomsHow do you know your students might have this misconception?

-A common symptom of this misconception is the special case where students draw diagrams of memory and some variable boxes contain string literals.
+A common symptom of this misconception is the special case where students draw diagrams of memory and some variable boxes contain the values instead of references to them.

 ValueHow can you build on this misconception?